 The Victorian Law Foundation has collated an excellent bank of legal resources across Units 1-4.
 These include videos, downloadable PDFs and links to relevant websites.

-Visit the Magistrates’ Court website.
-Here you can take a virtual tour and learn about the court’s jurisdiction and cases.
+Visit the County Court website.
+Here you can take a virtual tour and learn about the who is in the courtroom.

 Parliament of Victoria